-The Driver and Vehicle Licensing Agency (DVLA) is warning drivers of a scam that plays on the fact that the paper counterpart element of the driving licence was abolished in June 2015, and that its services were transferred online to streamline them.
+The Driver and Vehicle Licensing Agency (DVLA) warned drivers of a scam that plays on the fact that after the paper counterpart element of the driving licence was abolished in June 2015, its services were transferred online to streamline them.

 Find out more about the changes to the UK driving licence